Cibiv/EvoNAPS/EvoNAPS_database/EvoNAPS_tables.md

 ## **8. aa_modelparameters**

 **Comment**: The aa_modelparameters table holds the results of model selection.
-The performance of each evaluated model (LogL, AIC, BIC,...) is clearly documented as well as the parameters of the model (state frequencies, rates, shape paramater alpha,...).
+The performance of each evaluated model (LogL, AIC, BIC,...) is clearly documented as well as the parameters of the model (state frequencies, rates, shape parameter alpha,...).

 **Constraints:**